What is guest blogging?

 You might not go as far as paying for ads, but promoting your content on social networks, groups, and email will help the site owner, and gets eyes on your link.

 It’s worth knowing if your writing has worked, even if it isn’t on your website.
-You could use third-party tools such as the ones mentioned earlier, or you could straight up ask the owner for analytics on the page.
+You could use third-party tools such as a rank tracker or the ones mentioned earlier, or you could straight up ask the owner for analytics on the page.
 You can also look at your own analytics to see how many people visit your site via the guest blog page.

 Guest post using infographics